Right to Information

 1.3.2 Final decision making authority

-Director CMLRE/Secretary, MoES, New Delhi
+Director, CMLRE/Secretary, MoES/Minister-in-Charge, MoES, New Delhi

 1.3.3 Related provision, Acts, rules etc

-As per the rules and guidelines issued by GOI and approved by the MoES
+As per the rules and guidelines issued by GOI and approved by the MoES (Manual of Office Procedures, GFR Rule 2017, RTI rules etc.)

-1.3.4 Time limit or taking decision
+1.3.4 Time limit for taking decision

 As expeditiously as possible